Resources & recordings: Financial abuse in intimate partner relationships

 In times of crisis there is evidence that family and domestic violence increases in frequency and severity.
 Some people may experience financial abuse for the first time and for others it may escalate.
 During the COVID-19 pandemic, it is easier for signs of financial abuse to be disguised as financial stress, unemployment and housing insecurity.
 Now more than ever, frontline community services are uniquely placed to identify people who have money problems due to their experience of financial abuse.

-Over 2020 and 2021 RLC is presenting a series of updated webinars with substantial new content and case studies derived from RLC’s statewide Financial Abuse Service NSW and recent experiences in light of COVID-19.
+Over 2020 - 2022 RLC is presenting a series of updated webinars with substantial new content and case studies derived from RLC’s statewide Financial Abuse Service NSW and recent experiences in light of COVID-19.

 The webinars are valuable to all community workers and volunteers in services such as financial counselling, domestic violence, women's refuges and community legal centres.
 Some examples relate to NSW, but most of the content is applicable Australia-wide.
 Note: The webinars do not focus on elder abuse.